Categorical localization for the coherent-constructible correspondence: Introduction

 where $\cB_{\mathbf{r}}$ is the full subcategory spanned by Lagrangians near $\mathbf{r}$.

-Our aim of this paper is relating (\ref{loccoh}) and an analogue of (\ref{locfuk}) in the microlocal world.
-Microlocal study of A-brane categories (Fukaya-type categories) started from the work of Nadler and Zaslow \cite{Nad, NZ}.
+Our aim in this paper is relating (\ref{loccoh}) and an analogue of (\ref{locfuk}) in the microlocal world.
+Microlocal study of A-brane categories (Fukaya-type categories) started from the work of Nadler and Zaslow (\cite{Nad, NZ}).
 Their theorem shows that the infinitesimally wrapped Fukaya category of a cotangent bundle is quasi-equivalent to the dg category of constructible sheaves over its base space.
 This theorem motivates us to use some types of the dg category of constructible sheaves for A-branes in homological mirror symmetry.
-For mirrors of toric varieties, Fang-Liu-Treumann-Zaslow \cite{FLTZ, FLTZ2} provide the following candidates of such categories as the full subcategories of the dg categories of the constructible sheaves over real tori.
+For mirrors of toric varieties, Fang--Liu--Treumann--Zaslow (\cite{FLTZ, FLTZ2}) provide the following candidates for such categories as the full subcategories of the dg categories of the constructible sheaves over real tori.